 - To transform a dataset format (original → new datatype attribute), use one of the many tools in the Convert Formats group.

 - TIP The quickest way to locate tools that manipulate specific formats is to use the Tool Search (top of left Galaxy Tool panel, gear icon menu).
 For example, type in M-A-F to locate tools in the tool group Convert Formats that transform to/from Multiple Alignment Format.

-- For many datatypes, clicking on the eye icon for "Display data in browser" will display the contents or a preview of the contents in as unformatted text in the center pane (exceptions include compressed datatypes such as BAM).
+- For many datatypes, clicking on the eye icon for "Display data in browser" will display the contents or preview the contents as unformatted text in the center panel (exceptions include compressed datatypes such as BAM).

 - Options are: